davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 > _Programmers_ should only have one reason to change what a class does.

 This is definitely helpful.
-It seems like most of my objections now fall away.
+It seems like most of my objections above now fall away.
 If a class contains a bug, that's not a reason to change __what__ it does, only __how__ it does it.
 If a class should be refactored for readability or performance or deprecation, this again is not a reason to change what the class